39TH EDITION OF THE EAST BAY'S FAVORITE

 The Ed Sias Cross Country Invitational (ESI), hosted

-kicking off the prep Cross Country season in the East Bay for twenty-six
+kicking off the prep Cross Country season in the East Bay for thirty-eight

 years!
 Hidden Valley Parks winding trails & varying terrain